yelizaveta-shadziul/music-pulse/README.md

 ### 7. Open the dashboard

-Go to [http://localhost:8501](http://localhost:8501) in your browser.
-Wait 2-3 minutes for Spark to accumulate the first data points.
+Go to [http://localhost:8501](http://localhost:8501) and wait 2-3 minutes for Spark to accumulate the first data.

 ---

-## 🐛 Common issues
+## Common issues

 | Problem | Solution |
 |---------|----------|